GrigoryKrasnochub/updaterini/README.md

 # updaterini
-update your build from different sources and different chanels
+update your build from different sources and different channels